blekmus/blekmus/README.md

 I may only be 20 years old, but I've already dipped my toes in the world of software engineering and web development, gaining more coding experience than a computer science degree (okay, just pulling your leg!).

-I have a diploma in international training, which I like to think of as my secret weapon for tackling any coding challenge that comes my way.
+I have a diploma in international training, which I like to think of as my secret weapon for tackling my way through challenges socializing doesn't fix.
 As the founder of a startup, I've learned to think outside the box and take risks.
 I've also had the pleasure of turning my passion for web development into reality by creating freelance websites for clients.
 I'm always on the lookout for new and exciting opportunities, and I make sure to have fun while doing it.

 ## Self-Interview: Asking the Tough Questions 🤔